-Tyne & Wear Archives accepts records for continuing preservation in accordance with its Collection, Acquisition and Disposal policy.
+Tyne & Wear Archives accepts records for continuing preservation in accordance with this Collection, Acquisition and Disposal policy.
 This policy sets out criteria for selection decisions and also identifies material that falls outside the scope of the collection.

-For the purposes of this policy, archives are defined as an accumulation of records from an organisation or individual, which are no longer needed to conduct current business and which are selected for preservation because of the evidential and historical information they contain or as evidence of activities.
+For the purposes of this policy, archives are defined as an accumulation of records from an organisation or individual, which are no longer needed to conduct current business and which are selected for preservation because of the evidential and historical information they contain.